KeyDragon99/AI-powered-Tax-Advisor-Deloitte-assignment/README.md

 To establish connection with the AI model, a response chat-client is created through openai library, which takes multiple variables to help create the desired results.
 Among these variables is the option for the model to have predefined characteristics, in this case to be an "AI tax advisor".
-The user's request for advice is sent to the AI model and a generated answer is returned in the form of JSON.
+The user's request for advice is sent to the AI model and a generated answer is returned in JSON format.
 The desired text is extracted and returned to the frontend.

 # Dockerization

 For the dockerization of both frontend and backend we need docker.
-I am using windows so I downloaded Docker Desktop at https://www.docker.com/products/docker-desktop/.
+For windows Docker Desktop can be downloaded at https://www.docker.com/products/docker-desktop/.

 ## Separate build and run